robertcorponoi/ts-babel-generator/README.md

--o, --output        Specify the directory to save the the project (current working directory) -w, --webpack       Indicates whether webpack should be used for this project. (false) -g, --git           Indicates that this project is going to be using git and adds a .gitignore file to it. (true) -r, --rollup        Indicates whether rollup should be used for this project. (false) -s, --silent       Indicates whether output should be hidden or not.
+-o, --output        Specify the directory to save the the project (current working directory) -w, --webpack       Indicates whether webpack should be used for this project. (false) -g, --git           Indicates that this project is going to be using git and adds a .gitignore file to it. (true) -c, --changelog     Indicates whether a basic CHANGELOG file should be created or not. (true) -r, --rollup        Indicates whether rollup should be used for this project. (false) -s, --silent        Indicates whether output should be hidden or not.
 ```

 ## **Examples**